 Avoiding a Robbery Conviction in California

-So, many times, what I'm doing as a criminal defense attorney in these robbery cases is that I'm trying not to get a robbery conviction.
+Often, as a criminal defense attorney in robbery cases, I'm trying to avoid a conviction for robbery.
 Sometimes, they have the evidence of my client.
 They committed the robbery.
 There are witnesses.
 They admitted it.

-There's a whole host of other evidence that can be used against them, so I have to figure out how I will avoid this robbery conviction.
-I have to try to take the person outside the gamut of what a robbery usually is — outside that violence gamut — that threat of fear — and put it inside a different category.
+There is a whole host of other evidence that can be used against them, so I have to figure out how to avoid this robbery conviction.
+I must try to categorize the person outside the usual scope of a robbery, beyond the realm of violence and the threat of fear.
 One crime that I've used successfully in place of robbery when my client is guilty of the crime and will have to take a conviction is grand theft person, Penal Code Section 487c PC.
 That is not a strike.

-So, getting another crime besides robbery is one of the things that we want to do.
-Keeping the person out of prison is another thing we want to try to do.
-So, there are a lot of different considerations and many various aspects of a robbery case depending on the person's criminal record.
-Some people are young and have no records; other people have records.
+Therefore, committing another crime besides robbery is one of the things we want to avoid.
+Keeping the person out of prison is another goal we want to achieve.
+There are numerous considerations and various aspects of a robbery case, depending on the person's criminal record.
+Some people are young and have no records; others have records.

 Your best chance of mounting a successful defense, whether it's through a strong defense, securing a lesser charge, or avoiding prison and a strike, is to have a criminal defense attorney who is well-versed in handling robbery cases in Los Angeles.
-This emphasis on the role of a knowledgeable attorney should provide reassurance to those facing robbery charges.
+This emphasis on the potential for a successful defense should provide reassurance and hope to those facing robbery charges.